 Greg Duffy - President

-I have been involved in the Sector for over 30 years starting as a Youth worker in places called Anglewood and Renwick in the Southern Highlands.
+Greg is the General Manager of Community Links Wellbeing (formally known as Community Links Wollondilly).
+He has been involved in the Sector for over 30 years starting as a Youth worker in places called Anglewood and Renwick in the Southern Highlands.
+Greg's background is working with youth, predominantly in the adolescent area with Juvenile Justice and, in Youth Refuges.

-I am excited to have the opportunity to work with with other highly skilled Committee Members and look forward to tackling together the challenges ahead.
+He is excited to continue to have the opportunity to work with other highly skilled Committee Members of Sector Connect and looks forward to tackling together the challenges ahead.

 Debbie McCall - Vice President /Aboriginal Rep